-reporting period means a period mentioned in paragraph 8 or, if applicable, paragraph 10 of this Reporting Standard.
+reporting period means a period mentioned in paragraph 8 or, if applicable, a period specified under paragraph 10 of this Reporting Standard.

 - 18. Unless the contrary intention appears, a reference to an Act, Prudential Standard or Reporting Standard is a reference to the instrument as in force or existing from time to time. - 19.
 Where this Reporting Standard provides for APRA to exercise a power or discretion, this power or discretion is to be exercised in writing.